 Skillset: Strategy and people management.
 Problem-solving and communication skills.
 Excellent understanding of technical concepts and modern standards and practices.
-Excellent knowledge and understanding of infrastructure, security and network technology.
+Excellent knowledge and sense of infrastructure, security and network technology.

-The IT Manager or Head of Infrastructure within your organisation will be driving cloud transformation from the top down, implementing cloud solutions in a strategic way to derive maximum value for the organisation.
-This is a diverse role, requiring management of projects, technology and people.
-In addition to the extensive technical skills and knowledge required for this role, your IT Manager should also be confident in communicating with other heads of department within the organisation, as well as external stakeholders.
+The IT Manager or Head of Infrastructure within your organisation will drive cloud transformation from the top down, implementing cloud solutions strategically to derive maximum value for the organisation.
+This is a diverse role requiring the management of projects, technology and people.
+In addition to the extensive technical skills and knowledge needed for this role, your IT Manager should be confident in communicating with other heads of departments within the organisation and external stakeholders.